Paleo-Balkan languages: Subgrouping hypotheses

-Illyrian is a group of reputedly Indo-European languages whose relationship to other Indo-European languages as well as to the languages of the Paleo-Balkan group, many of which might be offshoots of Illyrian, is poorly understood due to the paucity of data and is still being examined.
+Illyrian is a group of Indo-European languages whose relationship to other Indo-European languages as well as to the languages of the Paleo-Balkan group, many of which might be offshoots of Illyrian, is poorly understood due to the paucity of data and is still being examined.
 The centum or satem character of Illyrian is difficult to detect due to the paucity of the available 'Illyrian' linguistic material and to the dual nature of its interpretation.
-Today, the only source of information about the Illyrian language consists of a handful of Illyrian words cited in classical sources, and numerous examples of Illyrian anthroponyms, ethnonyms, toponyms and hydronyms.
+Today, the only sources of information about the Illyrian language consist of a handful of Illyrian words cited in classical sources, and numerous examples of Illyrian anthroponyms, ethnonyms, toponyms and hydronyms.

 Messapian was spoken on the Italian peninsula, but is generally regarded an offshoot from the Paleo-Balkan language area.
 A grouping of Messapian with Illyrian has been proposed for about a century, but remains an unproven hypothesis due to the fragmentary attestation of Illyrian.
 The theory is based on classical sources, archaeology, as well as onomastic considerations.
 Messapian material culture bears a number of similarities to Illyrian material culture.
 Some Messapian anthroponyms have close Illyrian equivalents.

 A grouping of Illyrian with Venetic and Liburnian, once spoken in northeastern Italy and Liburnia respectively, is also proposed.
 The consensus now is that Illyrian was quite distinct from Venetic and Liburnian, but a close linguistic relation has not been ruled out and is still being investigated.
-Philistine had been linked to many different Indo-European languages to: a pre-Greek substrate of the Pelasgians (by Milan Budimir), Mycenaean Greek, and Illyrian but these theories are mostly speculation.
+Philistine had been linked to many different Indo-European languages: a pre-Greek substrate of the Pelasgians (by Milan Budimir), Mycenaean Greek, and Illyrian but these theories are mostly speculation.

 Another hypothesis would group Illyrian with Dacian and Thracian into a Thraco-Illyrian branch, and a competing hypothesis would exclude Illyrian from a Daco-Thracian grouping in favor of Mysian.
 The classification of Thracian itself is a matter of contention and uncertainty.

 The place of Paeonian remains unclear.
 Not much has been determined in the study of Paeonian, and some linguists do not recognize a Paeonian area separate from Illyrian or Thracian.

-Phrygian, on the other hand, is considered to have been most likely a close relative of Greek.
+The Phrygian language is considered to have been most likely the closest relative of Greek.

-The classification of Ancient Macedonian and its relationship to Greek is also under investigation.
-Sources suggest that Macedonian is in fact a variation of Doric Greek and a Northwest Greek dialect, or alternatively a closely related sister language grouped together with Greek in a family called Hellenic.
+Claude Brixhe and other scholars, based on epigraphic evidence such as the Pella curse tablet, suggest that ancient Macedonian was a Northwest Doric dialect.
+Other scholars like Brian Joseph, classify it as a closely related language, placed alongside Greek proper within the Hellenic branch.